btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 P(cavity|toothache) = $\frac{P(P(cavity \&\& toothache))}{P(toothache)}$

-Use Bayes rule to normalize (Bleh)
+Use Bayes rule to normalize

 - The disease meningitis causes a patient to have a stiff neck 70% of the time P(s|m)